Turntable or Record Player Playing Too Fast or Too Slow – Solutions

 |

-But, before jumping directly to the solutions, I recommend you first measure the speed of your turntable so that you can get an idea of whether you need to increase the speed or reduce the speed.
+But, before jumping directly to the solutions, I recommend you first measure the speed of your turntable so that you can get an idea of whether you need to increase the speed or reduce it.

 Here are the reasons and their possible solutions: